-If you use Webflow CMS and publish content or documentation for a technical audience—you probably need the ability to add code blocks and snippets to posts.
+If you use Webflow CMS to publish blog posts or documentation for a technical audience—you need an easy way to add code blocks to posts.

-We actually use Audienceful ourselves to publish all of the content on this website—including the very post you're reading right now.
+In fact, we use Audienceful to publish all of the content on this website, including this post your're reading right now!